Ant-Tech-Project/Gulzat/Docker_notes/Readme_networking.md

+In Docker, a network is a virtualized communication pathway that allows containers to communicate with each other and with other networked entities.
+Docker provides various types of networks, each serving different purposes and offering distinct functionalities.
+Here's an overview of the functions of Docker networks:

+1. **Isolation**: Docker networks provide isolation between containers, allowing them to run independently without interfering with each other.
+Containers connected to the same network can communicate with each other, while containers on different networks are isolated from each other by default.

+2. **Connectivity**: Docker networks enable containers to communicate with each other using network protocols such as TCP/IP.
+Containers on the same network can interact with each other using their IP addresses and network ports, just like traditional networked entities.

+3. **Routing**: Docker manages routing between containers within the same network, ensuring that network traffic is properly directed to its intended destination.
+Docker's built-in routing mechanisms handle communication between containers efficiently, without requiring manual configuration.

+4. **Scalability**: Docker networks support scalable architectures, allowing containers to be distributed across multiple hosts or nodes while maintaining connectivity.
+Docker's overlay network, for example, facilitates communication between containers deployed on different hosts, enabling seamless scaling of containerized applications.

+5. **Security**: Docker networks provide security features to protect communication between containers and external entities.
+By default, Docker implements network isolation to prevent unauthorized access between containers on different networks.
+Additionally, Docker supports network policies and access controls to enforce security rules and restrictions.

+6. **Integration**: Docker networks seamlessly integrate with other Docker features and services, such as container orchestration platforms like Docker Swarm and Kubernetes.
+Docker Swarm, for example, leverages Docker networks to enable communication between containers deployed across a cluster of nodes, facilitating service discovery and load balancing.

+Overall, Docker networks play a crucial role in facilitating communication and connectivity between containers, enabling the deployment of distributed and scalable applications within Dockerized environments.
+Understanding Docker networks and their functions is essential for designing and managing containerized applications effectively.

+Network drivers overview
+Docker's networking subsystem is pluggable, using drivers.
+Several drivers exist by default, and provide core networking functionality:

+bridge: The default network driver.
+If you don't specify a driver, this is the type of network you are creating.
+Bridge networks are commonly used when your application runs in a container that needs to communicate with other containers on the same host.
+See Bridge network driver.

+host: Remove network isolation between the container and the Docker host, and use the host's networking directly.
+See Host network driver.

+overlay: Overlay networks connect multiple Docker daemons together and enable Swarm services and containers to communicate across nodes.
+This strategy removes the need to do OS-level routing.
+See Overlay network driver.

+ipvlan: IPvlan networks give users total control over both IPv4 and IPv6 addressing.
+The VLAN driver builds on top of that in giving operators complete control of layer 2 VLAN tagging and even IPvlan L3 routing for users interested in underlay network integration.
+See IPvlan network driver.

+macvlan: Macvlan networks allow you to assign a MAC address to a container, making it appear as a physical device on your network.
+The Docker daemon routes traffic to containers by their MAC addresses.
+Using the macvlan driver is sometimes the best choice when dealing with legacy applications that expect to be directly connected to the physical network, rather than routed through the Docker host's network stack.
+See Macvlan network driver.

+none: Completely isolate a container from the host and other containers. none is not available for Swarm services.
+See None network driver.

+Network plugins: You can install and use third-party network plugins with Docker.

+Network driver summary
+The default bridge network is good for running containers that don't require special networking capabilities.
+User-defined bridge networks enable containers on the same Docker host to communicate with each other.
+A user-defined network typically defines an isolated network for multiple containers belonging to a common project or component.
+Host network shares the host's network with the container.
+When you use this driver, the container's network isn't isolated from the host.
+Overlay networks are best when you need containers running on different Docker hosts to communicate, or when multiple applications work together using Swarm services.
+Macvlan networks are best when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.
+IPvlan is similar to Macvlan, but doesn't assign unique MAC addresses to containers.
+Consider using IPvlan when there's a restriction on the number of MAC addresses that can be assigned to a network interface or port.
+Third-party network plugins allow you to integrate Docker with specialized network stacks.

 Overlay, Bridge, and Host Networks are three types of network modes provided by Docker for facilitating communication between containers running on multiple Docker hosts.
 Each network type serves different purposes and has specific characteristics.
 Here's an overview of each:

 1. **Overlay Network**: